-Why AI Agents Fail in Production (And What I Learned the Hard Way)
+Why AI Agents Fail in Production (And How to Fix Them)

 Photo by Ciprian Boiciuc on Unsplash

-It’s a post-mortem of what broke — and the architectural lessons that finally made my agents behave like systems instead of scripts.
+This is a post-mortem of what broke, and the architectural lessons that finally made my agents behave like systems instead of scripts.

 • Parsing bugs disappeared